 Contact from agencies

-From time to time, agencies will contact council tax payers offering to help with possible appeals against council tax bandings.
-These agencies will take a percentage of any reduction made.
-Council tax payers should be aware that if they have reason to believe that their property is in the wrong band, they can themselves appeal directly to the VOA.
+If you have reason to believe that your property is in the wrong band, you can appeal directly to the VOA yourself.
 Appeals can result in bands being increased as well as reduced.